This book provides a showcase for "best practices" in teaching statistics and research methods in two- and four-year colleges and universities.

 - tips on linking diversity to research methodology.

 This book appeals to veteran and novice educators and graduate students who teach research methods and/or statistics in psychology and other behavioral sciences and serves as an excellent resource in related faculty workshops.
-A CD with activities that readers can customize is included.
+Downloadable resources with activities that readers can customize is included.

 Objectives, Intensive Issues, and Style.